Doctoral Programme

-During the 3-5 years of study, Doctorate in Education students hold full-time student status.
+During the 3-5 years of study of the Doctoral programme in Education, students hold full-time student status.

 The Doctoral Programme Coordinator is Prof. Adérito Fernandes Marcos.